Rapanui. There's a better way.

 Tech More than just fashion.
 Our investment in tech means better products, better service and new possibilities - like our Custom T-shirt Studio and Teemill, a platform that lets creatives, charities, brands or individuals access our supply chain and build an online business on it.
 It's free.

 It's not that people don't care, it's just that they don't know.Our aim is to try and make it easy, fast and convenient for people to find out where clothing comes from, how it is made and who made it.
-Our belief is that rather than leverage guilt, designers should provide better information and better access to information as well as cleaner products and services.
+Our belief is that rather than leverage guilt, designers should provide better information and cleaner products that solve problems when people buy them.
 Our hope, and our experience suggests, that consumers who have good information will go ahead and make better choices.
-And so our aim at Rapanui is to empower consumers to vote with their wallet.
-Through better manufacturing, we strive to win that vote.
+And so at Rapanui focus on one thing: Solve the sustainability challenges in fashion through design and technology, and empower consumers to vote with their wallet by making the information convenient, accessable and the products cool and functional.
+We can't beat an unsustainable economy by arguing with it, but we can join in and turn things around from the inside, one product at a time.

 "A most valuable and interesting project" - Sir David Attenborough